LLerzy/Estimation-Parameter-Beta/README.md

 # Posterior Estimation of the Shape Parameters of the Beta Distribution

-This main repository contains three branches aimed at providing a methodology to estimate the shape parameters of the Beta distribution.
+This repository is a branch of a main repository called [**Estimation-Parameter-Beta**](https://github.com/LLerzy/Estimation-Parameter-Beta).

 ## Table of Contents